 A total of 101 occurrences of visual flight rules (VFR) pilots inadvertently flying into instrument meteorological conditions (IMC) in Australian airspace were reported to the ATSB in the decade from 1 July 2009 to 30 June 2019.
 Of those occurrences, nine were accidents resulting in 21 deaths.

 “These concerning figures taken from the ATSB’s National Aviation Occurrence Database show that almost one in 10 ‘VFR into IMC’ occurrences resulted in fatal accidents,” ATSB Chief Commissioner Greg Hood said.

 “Weather-related general aviation accidents remain one of the ATSB’s most significant causes for concern in aviation safety; the often fatal outcomes of these accidents are all the more tragic because they are avoidable.”

-To remind VFR pilots of the dangers of flying into IMC and to highlight the actions they can take to avoid a weather-related accident, the ATSB is launching a new safety promotion campaign titled ‘Don’t push it, don’t go.
+To remind VFR pilots of the dangers of flying into IMC and to highlight the actions they can take to avoid a weather-related accident, the ATSB is launching a new safety promotion titled ‘Don’t push it, DON'T GO.
 Know your limits before flight’.

-“The ‘Don’t push it, don’t go’ campaign highlights three key messages: the importance of thorough pre-flight planning and having alternate plans, that pressing on where there is the possibility of entering IMC carries a significant risk of spatial disorientation, and the value of using a ‘personal minimums’ checklist to help manage flight risks,” Chief Commissioner Hood said.
+“‘Don’t push it, DON'T GO’ highlights three key messages: the importance of thorough pre-flight planning and having alternate plans, that pressing on where there is the possibility of entering IMC carries a significant risk of spatial disorientation, and the value of using a ‘personal minimums’ checklist to help manage flight risks,” Chief Commissioner Hood said.

 Flying into poor weather without the training and experience to do so can rapidly lead to spatial disorientation.